PBRT/timgur/README.md

 ## To do

-  * Implement [ImmutableJS](https://facebook.github.io/immutable-js/) for the state object
+  * Implement [ImmutableJS](https://facebook.github.io/immutable-js/) for increasing the performances on the state object.
-  * Modify ImageSwiper structure for adding In and Out animation and gestures
   * Add User Login and persistant data
   * Learn [ELM](http://elm-lang.org/)